 If you’re new to seasonal work – perhaps you have just finished university or school or like us you were settled but decided to say ‘let’s say f**k it it and travel’ then there is a role suited to your skills out there.

-It’s the end of the summer and this is prime time to look for jobs in the ski/snowboard industry, or applying for working holiday visas for countries such as Australia and New Zealand.
+It’s the end of the autumn period and this is prime time to look for last minute jobs in the ski/snowboard industry, or applying for working holiday visas for countries such as Australia and New Zealand.

 Retrospectively we should have done this earlier but when you have other commitments in your life it’s not always easy to just go.